jameshfisher/jameshfisher.com/_posts/2017-09-11-service-worker-hello-world.md

 ---
-title: "Service worker hello world"
+title: Service worker hello world
+tags: []
 ---

 The following service worker gets a ping message and responds to it with "pong":